kaleb4eg/kaleb4eg.github.com/slides/ruby-basics.markdown

 3. Block hasn't access to method local variables but we can pass them to block.
 And They can be changed inside block.

-4. If method local variable has te same name as block local variable then method local variable is not availaba inside block.

-5. Arguments number is important for method and not important for block.

-6. if you want to pass as method argument you must use braces otherwise it is treated as block and rises an error.
+4. if you want to pass as method argument you must use braces otherwise it is treated as block and rises an error.

 --